 - Crispy Stuffed Olives with anchovy, ricotta, spiced citrus aioli $6

-Buck-a-shuck oysters features a seasonal selection of west & east coast oysters.
+Buck-a-shuck oysters feature a seasonal selection of west & east coast oysters.
 Served with fresh horseradish, Mignonette sauce, cocktail sauce and creamy white foam sauce.
 The oysters are plump and juicy.
-And if you prefer, option for a seat at the oyster bar.
+And if you prefer, opt for a seat at the oyster bar.

 Octopus Ceviche 10: octopus morsels with a spicy lime, cilantro, onion, tomato marinade.
 Served with chipotle tortilla chips.
 Octopus tastes a lot like calamari, just meatier.
 But it is important not to overcook it.
 Otherwise it will taste like rubber.
 Good thing, the octopus is ‘cooked’ in an acidic marinade without heat.
 So it remains tender.
 It is fabulous as a side or topped over tacos.

 Caesar Salad 8: anchovies, shaved parmesan, olive oil crostini.
 Nowadays, it is very hard to ever see real anchovies in a Caesar salad.
 Usually it is an emulsified, pre-mixed creamy dressing is usually used instead of a construction of an authentic Caesar salad as Julia Child describes From Julia Child’s Kitchen.
 So you can imagine, how excited we were when we spotted actual anchovies!

 Julia Child recounts how Caesar Cardini (a San Diego restaurateur; not Caesar Augustus by the way) in 1925 made a trip south of the border to Tijuana, Mexico to avoid Prohibition-era laws and created the Caesar salad.